Subscribe and receive the latest news from the industry Article

-Of course, there are many things that manufacturers look for—from being "on trend" to creating well-targeted mock-ups.
+A. Of course, there are many things that manufacturers look for—from being "on trend" to creating well-targeted mock-ups.
 Dana Grignano, licensing manager for Current, a paper goods company, states it concisely: "Research my company and send me relevant art."
 It is absolutely imperative for artists to research the manufacturers' existing product lines, current licenses, and collections prior to contacting them.

 Artists should also ask themselves if the potential licensee already licenses work from artists.
 It's much easier to sell your art to a manufacturer who already works with individual artists and designers.

 Also, find out if the manufacturer licenses your particular style of art.
 If the manufacturer is conservative, it probably won't change its strategy to accommodate a more modern or impressionistic style.
 If the manufacturer does license work from artists, and carries your "style" of work, ask yourself if you are a complement to its existing portfolio—offering a new take, trend, topic, or theme.
 It's unlikely that the manufacturer will license art that directly competes with one of its currently successful artists.
 And lastly, ask yourself if the manufacturer carries product that fits well with your art.

 "Do your homework—don't show something to a manufacturer that doesn't make sense for its product mix," says Becky Denny, CEO of Ceranima Home.
 Denny has a unique perspective since she licensed her artwork in 2000 with great success and then moved on to create her own manufacturing company in 2006.